bytex-solutions/snamp/README.md

 ```
 to the `maven` process when first importing the project.

-If your IDE is IntelliJ IDEA 12/13/14 then use the following instruction:
+If you use IntelliJ IDEA 12/13/14 as IDE - follow the instructions:

 1. Open _File_ -> _Settings_ menu
 1. Find _Build, Execution, Deployment_ -> _Build Tools_ -> _Maven_ -> _Runner_